Email Deliverability Statistics (2026): What Our Data Actually Shows

 SPF93%Strong and growing.
 The 7% without it face near-automatic filtering at Gmail and Yahoo.

-DMARC64%The biggest gap.
-36% of senders remain exposed and unprotected.
+DMARC50%The biggest gap, and the only one moving backwards.
+50% of senders remain exposed and unprotected.

 Reverse DNS99%Basically universal.
 Missing it gets you rejected outright.